 |Refrigeration Mechanics and Installers||14.7%||$47,610|

 Who Is Getting an Associate’s Degree in Heating, Ventilation, Air & Cooling?

 At the countrywide level, the racial-ethnic distribution of HVAC majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in HVAC, too.
-About 1.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in HVAC.
+About 1.6% of those with this major are international students.

 How Much Do Heating, Ventilation, Air & Cooling Majors Make?